Graduate Admissions Requirements

 Applications to the Biology graduate program are reviewed by a departmental committee that evaluates both the potential of the applicant to complete graduate work and the availability of a suitable faculty member to supervise the applicant.

-- a Bachelor's degree from an accredited college or university; the degree must be granted prior to entering the UNM graduate program, but does not have to be in the biological sciences;
+- Bachelor's degree from an accredited college or university; the degree must be granted prior to entering the UNM graduate program, but does not have to be in the biological sciences;

-- two semesters of introductory biology, one semester of genetics, and at least 12 hours of upper division (300 and above) biology courses;
+- Two semesters of introductory biology, one semester of genetics, and at least 12 hours of upper division (300 and above) biology courses;

-- three letters of recommendation, an official set of transcripts, and a Departmental Application Information Form (see details in the section on Application Procedures).
+- Three letters of recommendation, an official set of transcripts, and a Departmental Application Information Form (see details in the section on Application Procedures).